-The World Bank is a financial organization internationally supporting governments in low- and middle-income nations to fund investment projects.
+The World Bank is a financial organization that internationally supports governments in low- and middle-income nations in funding investment projects.
 The bank’s primary role is to aid developing countries, particularly those in the middle and lower-income brackets.

 The World Bank is composed of two major institutions:

 In 1944, the first institution was founded, which was named The International Bank for Reconstruction and Development (IBRD).
 It is composed of a 189-member worldwide development cooperative.

 Its goal is to promote sustainable development to alleviate poverty in middle-income and creditworthy impoverished countries.

 IBRD serves the World Bank Group’s purpose by providing financing, assurances, risk assessment instruments, and consulting services.
 IBRD is also coordinating solutions to regional and global issues as the world’s largest development bank.